edgi-govdata-archiving/web-monitoring/README.md

 * Chat with us on [Slack (https://archivers.slack.com)](https://archivers.slack.com)
     * You can sign up for an account at https://archivers-slack.herokuapp.com/
     * Join us in the `#webmonitoring` channel.
-* Attend a software development call.
-    * [Join our call](https://edgi-video-call-landing-page.herokuapp.com/https://zoom.us/j/187414228), every other Wednesday at 12pm ET.
-    * Zoom Meeting account is optional.
-See above link for details.
-    * We keep [notes](https://drive.google.com/drive/u/0/folders/0BxkWFSoyVYI3YVZXY1JxVllFVkU) for all meetings.
 * Be sure to check our [contributor guidelines](https://github.com/edgi-govdata-archiving/web-monitoring/blob/master/CONTRIBUTING.md).
 * Please follow EDGI's [Code of Conduct](https://github.com/edgi-govdata-archiving/overview/blob/master/CONDUCT.md).